MLSandoval/PubSGT/README.md

 > - Send to gitHub (Push)
     - `git push origin v2.0`
 > - Create pull request
-    - Pull request should be made from v2.0 to **your repository's/teams** master branch
+    - Pull request should be made from v2.0 your branch on our repo

 ## Scope